genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Once inside `DbMon`, you can run the command 'help', which shows all the available DbMon commands.
 To get help on a specific command, run `help _command_`.

-**DbMon --quietMode** does database changes without triggering real-time updates in update queue layer
+'DbMon --quietMode' does database changes without triggering real-time updates in the update queue layer

 ### Syntax